mia-platform/public-pipelines/docs/20-gitlab-installation.md

 # How to Use the GitLab CI/CD in your Organization

-To use effectively the GitLab CI/CD pipelines templates in your organizations you have to save them in your GitLab instance if you use is as self-service or inside the group of your organization inside GitLab SaaS.
+To use effectively the GitLab CI/CD pipelines templates in your organizations you have to save them in your GitLab instance if you use self-service or inside the group of your organization inside GitLab SaaS.

-To do so we provide a [script](../bin/gitlab-install) that you can run that will copy all the required files in a dedicated project.
+To do so we provide a [script](../bin/gitlab/install) you can run that will copy all the required files in a dedicated project.

 ## Requirements